 South Carolina Names New Executive Director, Dale Threatt-Taylor

-Recognized in North Carolina for her conservation leadership and passion—her colleagues nicknamed her the “conservation evangelist”—Dale Threatt-Taylor has joined The Nature Conservancy in South Carolina as the program’s new executive director.
-She succeeds Mark Robertson, who headed the program for more than 20 years before retiring in January 2020.
+Recognized broadly for her conservation leadership and passion—her colleagues have nicknamed her the “conservation evangelist”—Dale Threatt-Taylor is executive director of The Nature Conservancy in South Carolina.

-Threatt-Taylor brings more than 25 years of conservation leadership, deep academic expertise in agriculture science and a talent for effective communication to her new role.
-Since 2008, she has served as director of the Wake County Soil and Water Conservation District in Raleigh, N.C.
+Before joining TNC, Threatt-Taylor served as director of the Wake County Soil and Water Conservation District in Raleigh, N.C.
 Her skill in building strong, trusted partnerships between farmers and conservation groups was recognized by appointments to the Duke Energy Water Resources Fund, City of Oaks Foundation and Governor Roy Cooper’s Clean Water Management Trust Fund Board.

-Threatt-Taylor holds a Master of Environmental Management form the Nicholas School of the Environment at Duke University, N.C., and a Bachelor of Science in Conservation with a concentration in soil science from North Carolina State University (NCSU).
+Threatt-Taylor holds a Master of Environmental Management from the Nicholas School of the Environment at Duke University, and a Bachelor of Science in Conservation with a concentration in soil science from North Carolina State University (NCSU).
 She also completed NCSU’s Agricultural Leadership Development Program.

 She is based in Mt.
 Pleasant, S.C., where her home proudly flies what is probably the city’s only Wolfpack flag.